 Nuts about cashews?
 I am.
-Great snack, awesome nut butter (just process with a small amount of peanut or olive oil in food processor until smooth), and tasty ingredient.
+Great snack, awesome nut butter (just process with a small amount of olive oil in food processor until smooth), and tasty ingredient.
 Although cashews do not receive the nutrition recognition of almonds and walnuts, they are absolutely a great source of nutrients and flavor.
-I believe you simply can’t go wrong with nuts and cashews are no exception.
+I believe you simply can’t go wrong with nuts (meaning whole foods nuts and not nut oils) and cashews are no exception.
 Here are the reasons I want to catch you with cashews:

 1) They are loaded with monounsaturated fats (MUFAs).
 In fact, their specific MUFAs, the cleats and oleic acid (same as found in olive oil) are great for helping improve good cholesterol while reducing bad cholesterol.

 2) Antioxidants: The antioxidants found in cashews promote heart health and healthy cells – our cells constantly deal with oxidative stress, and we need all the antioxidants we can get!

 3) Copper: Few foods give us this essential mineral component of many enzymes that contribute to physiological processes such as iron utilization, elimination of free radicals, development of bone and connective tissue, and the production of the skin and hair pigment called melanin.
 Actually, for all you science buffs out there, copper is an essential component of the enzyme, superoxide dismutase, which is important in energy production and antioxidant defenses.

 Better energy production?
 Yes, please.

 It’s also necessary for the activity of lysyl oxidase, an enzyme involved in cross-linking collagen and elastin, both of which provide the ground substance and flexibility in blood vessels, bones and joints.
 Remember, when you’re training, you want arteries that a healthy enough to accommodate the increased amounts of blood pulsing through your body.
 Stiff arteries = increased blood pressure.